crahal/unpredictability/README.md

 ---

-A figure to plot learning curves and life course prediction in response to Lundberg et et al. (2024) in PNAS:
+A figure to plot learning curves within a new framework in response the recent rise in the application of machine and deep learning methods for life course prediction.

-`
-Lundberg, I., Brown-Weinstock, R., Clampet-Lundquist, S., Pachman, S., Nelson, T. J., Yang, V., ... & Salganik, M. J. (2024).
-The origins of unpredictability in life outcome prediction tasks.
-Proceedings of the National Academy of Sciences, 121(24), e2322973121.
-`

-See `./src` for code which makes the figure, and `./output` for the figures themselves.
+See `./src` for code which makes the figure, and `./output` for the figure itself.